joost-morsink/Rest/docs/arch.md

   * Self-descriptive messages
   * Hypermedia as the engine of application state

-Before we can discuss these architectural styles we state the structure of a RestRequest in this library:
+Before we can discuss these properties or constraints we state the structure of a RestRequest in this library:

 ```csharp
 class RestRequest